treefrogframework/treefrog-framework/docs/user-guide/en/view/erb.md

 ## To Use the Object Passed from the Controller

-In order to display the object that is exported from the controller by texport() method, first declare type(class) and variable names using the tfetch() macro or T_FETCH macro.
+In order to display the object that is exported from the controller by the texport() method, first declare type (class) and variable names using the the tfetch() macro or T_FETCH macro.
 We’ll refer to this operation as 'fetch'.

 ```
  <% tfetch(Blog, blog); %>